Filoviridae: Paleovirology

-Filoviruses have a history that dates back several tens of million of years.
-Endogenous viral elements (EVEs) that appear to be derived from filovirus-like viruses have been identified in the genomes of bats, rodents, shrews, tenrecs, tarsiers, and marsupials.
-Although most filovirus-like EVEs appear to be pseudogenes, evolutionary analyses suggest that orthologs isolated from several species of the bat genus Myotis have been maintained by selection.
+Paleoviral elements are known from each of the four main divergent clades of filoviruses.
+While orthologous elements in mammal genomes support a minimum age for filoviruses of tens of millions of years, the existence of filoviruses and their elements in divergent lineages of fishes suggests that the virus family is hundreds of millions of years old.
+Paleoviruses that appear to be derived from filovirus-like viruses have been identified in the genomes of many small-bodied species including bats, rodents, shrews, tenrecs, tarsiers, marsupials and fishes.
+Although most filovirus-like elements appear to be pseudogenes, evolutionary and structural analyses suggest that orthologs isolated from several species of the bat genus Myotis and the rodent family Spalacidae have been maintained by selection.

 Vaccines

 There are presently very limited vaccines for known filovirus.
 An effective vaccine against EBOV, developed in Canada, was approved for use in 2019 in the US and Europe.
 Similarly, efforts to develop a vaccine against Marburg virus are under way.

 Mutation concerns and pandemic potential

 There has been a pressing concern that a very slight genetic mutation to a filovirus such as EBOV could result in a change in transmission system from direct body fluid transmission to airborne transmission, as was seen in Reston virus (another member of genus Ebolavirus) between infected macaques.
 A similar change in the current circulating strains of EBOV could greatly increase the infection and disease rates caused by EBOV.
 However, there is no record of any Ebola strain ever having made this transition in humans.

 The Department of Homeland Security’s National Biodefense Analysis and Countermeasures Center considers the risk of a mutated Ebola virus strain with aerosol transmission capability emerging in the future as a serious threat to national security and has collaborated with the Centers for Disease Control and Prevention (CDC) to design methods to detect EBOV aerosols.